(This page revised July 26, 2018)

 pattern, Telescope cap)

-Waterman resisted the changeover to celluloid, begun by other companies in the mid-1920s, until the early 1930s.
+Until the early 1930s, Waterman resisted the changeover to celluloid that was begun by other companies in the mid-1920s.
 Refusal to follow the obvious trend hurt Waterman, and it was in part responsible for the U.S. company’s demise in the 1950s.
-When Waterman did begin producing celluloid pens in 1929, its current models made the transition after new ones were introduced; thus, the celluloid Ideal Nº 32 appeared while the 52 continued to be sold as a hard rubber model.
-However, the older pens did not simply go on without changes, as if to use up existing stocks; the late RRHR Nº 52 illustrated here (lower) was made in about 1931 and is distinctly smaller than its predecessors (upper).
+When Waterman did begin producing celluloid pens in 1929, its current models made the transition after new ones were introduced; thus, the celluloid Ideal No 32 appeared while the 52 continued to be sold as a hard rubber model.
+However, the older pens did not simply go on without changes, as if to use up existing stocks; the late RRHR No 52 illustrated here (lower) was made in about 1931 and is distinctly smaller than its predecessors (upper).
 It also has nickel-plated furniture instead of the gold-filled parts that graced earlier RRHR pens.

 RRHR: Beginning and end.
 An early 52 (01852) with a